mikeboyle/system-design-prompts/front-end/system_design_wordle.md

 # Front End System Design Intervew: Wordle

-In this exercise, you are going to use the mockup of the game Wordle (see below) and describe how we might create its interactive UI components.
+In this exercise, you are going to use the mockup of the game [Wordle](https://www.nytimes.com/games/wordle/index.html) (see below) and describe how we might break it down into interactive UI components.

 ### Objectives
 - Explain the main UI components we will need